 - Salt, to taste

-Add about half of the garlic browned butter to the potatoes, along with the cream cheese and mash or beat the potatoes with a potato masher or electric mixer.
-Taste the potatoes and add salt (1/2 teaspoon at a time, if necessary) and the 1/4 teaspoon pepper to the potatoes and stir.
+- Add about half of the garlic browned butter to the potatoes, along with the cream cheese and half of the milk.
+Mash or beat the potatoes with a potato masher or electric mixer.
+Taste the potatoes and add salt (½ teaspoon at a time, if necessary) and the ¼ teaspoon pepper, along with any additional milk as needed to the potatoes and stir.